splinesoft/SSApplication/readme.md

     ```

-2. The preferred way of setting up your application at launch time is by implementing the `UIApplicationDelegate` method `application:willFinishLaunchingWithOptions:`, not `application:didFinishLaunchingWithOptions:`.

-    As of Xcode 4.6.3, the default project template still gets this wrong.
-For shame!

-    `SSApplication` implements `application:willFinishLaunchingWithOptions:` and passes launch arguments to your app delegate:
+2. `SSApplication` implements `application:willFinishLaunchingWithOptions:` and passes launch arguments to your app delegate:

     ```objc